 Mark Content Accuracy Language resource: variety, range, structures 4 The content is limited.
 The candidate has difficulty in addressing the bullet points.
 The language is inaccurate throughout and there is little control of language.
 Most of the verbs are incorrect and the candidate has great difficulty in using tenses.
 There are many serious errors in spelling, adjectival endings and many other parts of speech, as well as in word order, cases and accents (where relevant).
-Several points may not be understood by a speaker of the language.
-The candidate uses little, if any, detailed and complex language.
+Several points may not be understood by a speaker of the language. and complex language.
 There is a very limited range of verbs, vocabulary and structures.
 Sentences are very brief.
-There may be several examples of other language interference and/or serious dictionary misuse.
-0 The content is very limited.
-The candidate is unable to address the bullet points. or Three or more of the bullet points are not addressed.
+There may be several examples of other 0 The content is very limited.
+The candidate is unable to address the bullet points.
+OR Three or more of the bullet points are not addressed.
 The language is seriously inaccurate and there is no control of language.
 Virtually nothing is correct.
 Very little is intelligible to a speaker of the language.
 There is no evidence of detailed and complex language.
 There may be several examples of other language interference and/or serious dictionary misuse.
 The writing may contain very few sentences.